Clarifying a societal problem, its causes and potential impacts

 Prevalence

-This type of question aims to describe a problem or issue at a given point in time.
+This type of question aims to describe or quantify a problem or issue at a given point in time.
 Depending on the type of variable that would need to be measured accumulated frequencies, central tendencies, and/or distributions can be measured.

 Some examples of this type of question are: